Pope Francis Passes Away at 88 After Suffering a Stroke

 He was ordained as a Jesuit priest in 1969 and later became Archbishop of Buenos Aires before being elected Pope on March 13, 2013.

-He took the name Francis after Saint Francis of Assisi.
-The latter was an Italian friar and founder of the Franciscan Order who, among other things, devoted himself to caring for lepers and the poor, as well as reforming the Church.
+He took the name Francis after the saint Francis of Assisi.
+The latter was an Italian order man and founder of the Franciscan Order, who, among other things, cared for lepers and the poor and reformed the Church.
 He also received a call to live without possessions and without a fixed abode.

 Sources: The Catholic Church and National Encyclopedia